kbkuebler/Monitoring/README.md

 3. You can now go to `yourdockerhost:3000` and you should see the Grafana logo.
 The default login and password is `admin:admin1`.

 4. Click on 'Dashboards' to see your Hammespace cluster information.

+If you need any help, check out the #eng_grafana channel on slack.